I had a revelation a few years ago.

 Since then, I’ve tried to make my life fuller, more adventurous, and altogether my own.

 Are you in a similar pursuit?
 If so, then goal-setting is sure to help.
 After all, you have to know what you want in order to get it!
 Having a clearly laid-out list of goals in life has been a big part of my own pursuit of creating a fuller life for myself.

 Anyone reading this may be looking for some life-goal inspiration of their own.

-If that’s you, then keep reading for the coming list of 100 life goals.
-I hope they provide some ideas for anyone looking to cultivate an incredible life and rediscover their aims of life.
+If that’s you, then keep reading for the coming list of 100 life goals ideas.
+I hope they provide some inspiration for anyone looking to cultivate an incredible life and rediscover their aims of life.

 The Value of Personal Goal Ideas: Finding an Aim in Life